Organizations of the Iranian Revolution: Prerevolutionary opposition groups

-Because of internal repression, opposition groups abroad, like the Confederation of Iranian students, the foreign branch of Freedom Movement of Iran and the Islamic association of students, were important to the revolution.
+Because of internal repression, opposition groups abroad were used and important to keep the revolution alive.
+Such groups include the Confederation of Iranian Students, the foreign branch of the Freedom Movement of Iran and the Islamic Association of Students.

 Khomeinist revolutionary groups and bodies

 Revolutionary Council

-The "Revolutionary Council" was formed by Khomeini to manage the revolution on 12 January 1979, shortly before he returned to Iran.
-Its existence was kept a secret during the early, less secure time of the revolution.
+The "Revolutionary Council" was formed on 12 January 1979 by Khomeini to manage the revolution.
+Its existence was kept a secret during the early, less secure times of the revolution.
 Rafsanjani says Ayatollah Khomeini chose Beheshti, Motahhari, Rafsanjani, Bahonar and Musavi Ardabili as members.
 These invited others to serve: Bazargan, Taleqani, Khamenei, Banisadr, Mahdavi Kani, Yadollah Sahabi, Katirayee, Ahmad Sadr Haj Seyed Javadi, Qarani and Ali Asqr Masoodi.
 This council suggested Mahdi Bazargan as the prime minister of the temporary government of Khomeini, and he accepted it.

 After the revolution took power, the council became a legislative body issuing decrees until the formation of first parliament on 12 August 1980.
 The laws passed by this council were recognized as legitimate in the Islamic republic of Iran.